About Flexible Spending Accounts

 - Please review the Summary Plan Description (PDF) and the FSA Summary of Modifications (PDF) for more eligibility and plan details and consult with Human Resources for specific situations.

-Eligible employees can elect between a minimum of $250 and a maximum of $2,700 in a calendar year on a pre-tax basis for certain health care needs for yourself, your spouse or your dependent children (up to the age of 26).
+As an eligible employee, you can elect between a minimum of $250 and a maximum of $2,750 in a calendar year on a pre-tax basis for certain health care needs for yourself, your spouse, or your dependent children (up to the age of 26).
 Please note that you may not opt for a Medical FSA account if you are participating in an HSA plan.

 Eligible employees can elect between a minimum of $250 and a maximum of $5,000 in a calendar year on a pre-tax basis for certain care needs of dependent children through the age of 12.